 The VCE VET Health program is drawn from a national training package and offers portable qualifications which are recognised throughout Australia.
 These qualifications provide students with a broad range of skills and knowledge to pursue a career or further training across a range of health related areas in entry-level roles.

-Scored assessment is available for the Scored Units 3 and 4 sequence of the VCE VET Health program.
+Scored assessment is available for the Scored Unit 3–4 sequence of the VCE VET Health program.

 HLT23215 Certificate II in Health Support Services: provides students with the knowledge and skills to enhance their employment prospects in the health industry.
 This is an entry level qualification which covers workers who provide support for the effective functioning of health services.
 Specialisations in Client Support or Health Administration are available.

-Credit in the VCE or VCAL: recognition of up to four VCE VET units at Units 1 and 2 level.
+Credit in the VCE (including VCE VM and VPC): recognition of up to four VCE VET units at Units 1 and 2 level.

 HLT33015 Certificate III in Allied Health Assistance, incorporating HLT33115 Certificate III in Health Services Assistance: provides students with the knowledge and skills that will enhance their employment prospects in the health industry.
 These qualifications cover workers who provide assistance to allied health professionals and other health professionals with the care of clients.

-Credit in the VCE or VCAL: recognition of one VCE VET unit at Unit 1 level, and two VCE VET Units 3 and 4 sequences.
+Credit in the VCE (including VCE VM and VPC): recognition of one VCE VET unit at Unit 1 level, a scored VCE VET Unit 3–4 sequence and an additional non-scored VCE VET Unit 3–4 sequence.

-The VCE VET Health program booklet contains information relating to the qualifications approved by the VCAA for delivery to VCE or VCAL students.
+The VCE VET Health program booklet contains information relating to the qualifications approved by the VCAA for delivery to VCE (including VCE VM and VPC) students.

 The program booklet should be read in conjunction with the